roman-milk/roman-milk.github.io/stockingTales.md

  "Show me your best pout," she ordered.
 "I imagine you have mastered the pout with lips like those."

  I laughed to myself, because I had manipulated my dad with what he called 'the pout', I had manipulated most boyfriends with 'the pout' and had got out of more than one speeding ticket with 'the pout'.
-Report_Story #5